Primordial Black Hole formation from overlapping cosmological fluctuations: Dynamical evolution and PBH mass

 where $M_0$ is the PBH mass at the time $t_0$ when we consider the asymptotic approximation.
 Using the numerical evolution of the PBH mass $M_{\rm PBH}(t)$, we can make a fitting to obtain the parameters $M_0$ ,$t_0$ and $F$, and obtain the final PBH mass in the limit $M_{\rm PBH} = M_{\rm PBH}(t\longrightarrow \infty)$, when the increase in time of the mass will be very small.
 We find the values of $F$ to be $F \approx 3.5$, consistent with what was found in \cite{escriva_solo}.
 A plot of the evolution of the PBH mass for some of the points located in Figs.~\ref{fig:colour_plots_6_6_2}, \ref{fig:colour_plots_6_6_3} and \ref{fig:colour_plots_10_10_2} is shown in Fig.~\ref{fig:mass_evolutions}.

 Let's focus on the first row of Fig.~\ref{fig:mass_evolutions}.
 The initial PBH mass at the time $t_{AH}$ increases substantially thanks to the accretion of the FLRW background.
 The dashed line corresponds to the analytical formula of Eq.\eqref{eq:evolution_pbh_mas}, which fits very well the numerical $M_{\rm PBH}(t)$ for late times.
 The location of the apparent horizon in time is shown in the right panel.
 For the points \textbf{A,B,F,L}, the second peak leads the gravitational collapse, whereas for the points \textbf{D,E,J,K}, the first peak dominates the collapse before the horizon formation.
-When the first peak of $\mathcal{C}$ leads the gravitational collapse, the apparent horizon will soon interact and absorb the mass excess of the second peak, which leads to a step-like increase of the radial coordinate $r_{\rm AH}$ as can be appreciated.
+When the first peak of $\mathcal{C}$ leads the gravitational collapse, the apparent horizon will soon interact and absorb the mass excess of the second peak, which leads to an increasing monotonic behaviour of the radial coordinate $r_{\rm AH}$ as can be appreciated.
 This differs from the points \textbf{A,B,F,L} since at the formation of the AH already the mass excess from the first peak lies within $r_{AH}$, and the accretion process that follows accounts only for the tail of the secondary peak and the FLRW background.
-To understand the quantitative effects of the overlapping fluctuations on the PBH mass, we should refer to the data shown in Table \ref{table:data_6_6_2}.
+To understand the quantitative effects of the overlapping peaks in the compaction function on the PBH mass, we should refer to the data shown in Table \ref{table:data_6_6_2}.

 The final mass of the PBH depends on the amplitude of each peak and what peak will lead to the collapse.
-For instance, if we compare the points \textbf{I} and \textbf{E}, both have very similar peak values when exchanged, but the mass is larger in the case of \textbf{I} since the secondary peak, which has a larger length scale, has a higher amplitude and dominates the gravitational collapse.
+For instance, if we compare the points \textbf{I} and \textbf{E}, both have very similar peak values when those values are exchanged $\mathcal{C}(r_{m,1}) \leftrightarrow \mathcal{C}(r_{m,2})$, but the mass is larger in the case of \textbf{I} since the secondary peak, which has a larger length scale, has a higher amplitude and dominates the gravitational collapse.